zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

     - Dark Mode
     - Search
     - BurgerMenu -> opens NavBar (only in mobile view?)
-  - NavBar (with description, only in desktop mode) -> https://github.com/ellie/notes/blob/v4/quartz/components/Links.tsx
+  - Links (with description, only in desktop mode) -> https://github.com/ellie/notes/blob/v4/quartz/components/Links.tsx
     - ...
   - Explorer (only in desktop mode, on first page)
   - Recent Notes ("Recent Updates", only in desktop mode, on first page)